The poems in this masterful new collection connote a simple warning: trust nothing. The compilati...

 These evocative poems move from the icon of Alice in Wonderland to the imagined figure of Alice o...

-This is a one-of-a-kind collection of contemporary poems, previously unpublished, gathered from a...
+The Global Poetry Anthology 2015 is a one-of-a-kind collection of contemporary poems, previously ...

-In Dominoes at the Crossroads Kaie Kellough maps an alternate nation-one populated by Caribbean C...
+In Dominoes at the Crossroads Kaie Kellough maps an alternate nation--one populated by Caribbean ...

 From the 1920s to the early 1950s, Montreal was known as the Paris of North America--a glamorous,...